-While the study’s endeavour to find a possible association between consumption of potato before pregnancy and gestational diabetes, it does not prove that eating potatoes will surely increase the possibility of developing gestational diabetes.
+While the study’s endeavour to find a possible association between the consumption of potato before pregnancy and gestational diabetes, it does not prove that eating potatoes will surely increase the possibility of developing gestational diabetes.

-The researchers also pointed that since this was a controlled study; it needed to be investigated further.
+The researchers also pointed out that since this was a controlled study; it needed to be investigated further.